isabellachen3988/Chef-Co-Pilot/README.md

 ### Add the route

-so the route register will be in the file `/config/config.js` add the json in the route attribute
+The route register will be in the file `/config/config.js` - add the json in the route attribute

 ### Add new page

-all the page will be in the `/src/page` folder, you can copy the existing folder to make as a template
+All the pages will be in the `/src/page` folder, you can copy the existing folder to make as a template

 ### Build project